Scrap Rate: How to Calculate and Minimize Waste

 Moving Forward with Real-Time Tracking and Maintenance

-Scrap reduction isn’t just about processes, it’s about timing.
+Scrap reduction is not just about processes, it is about timing.
 The faster you spot an issue, the easier it is to prevent waste from building up.

 A well-implemented CMMS helps teams organize maintenance routines, equipment histories, and inspection workflows in one place, so no failure, overlooked task, or quality issue gets buried.